nathancorpuz/nathancorpuz.github.io/projects/project-7.md

 For the past year, I have been developing a shop simulation / management game on my own.
 In this game, players will manage their shops in an RPG setting with rogue-like features.
 The goal for the player is to create and sell weapons to customers before their patience run out.
 The player would then use money they make to improve the size and efficiency of their store as big as they can before they run out of lives.
 The main inspiration for this game came from another video game called "Plate Up".
+A youtube demo of the game can be found [here](https://www.youtube.com/watch?v=qNZutxtstAk).

 <img class="ui huge centered image" src="../images/ww2.png">